NHSDigital/ra-sandbox/input/pagecontent/remove-ra-record.md

 #### Workflow
 <p>
 A patient presents to be examined by a practitioner.
-The Practioner perofrms an examination and retrieve Patient's RA Record.After that , Practitioner make a request to remove RA Record as it's no longer needed and inactivates all Reasonable Adjustment resources for Patient.
+The practitioner performs an examination and retrieves the patients RA record.
+The practitioner then decides to remove an RA record for a patient.
 </p>

 <div>